 Orange roughy are slow-growing, long-lived fish.
-On the basis of otolith ring counts and radiometric isotope studies, orange roughy may live to at least 100 years.
-Age determination from otolith rings has been validated by length-mode analysis for juveniles up to four years of age (Mace et al., 1990), and adult ages have been validated using radiometric techniques in a study by Andrews et al. (2009).
+On the basis of otolith ring counts and radiometric isotope studies, orange roughy can live to at least 100 years.
+Age determination from otolith rings has been validated by length-mode analysis for juveniles up to four years of age (Mace et al 1990), and adult ages have been validated using radiometric techniques in several studies, most recently by Andrews et al (2009).

 Orange roughy otoliths have a marked transition zone in banding which is believed to be associated with the onset of maturity (Francis & Horn 1997).
-The estimates of transition-zone maturity range from 23 to 31.5 years for fish from various New Zealand fishing grounds (Horn et al., 1998).
-However, spawning fish appear to be an older subset of the transition-zone mature fish as evidenced by the older ages and the larger sizes of fish caught on the spawning grounds.
+The estimates of transition-zone maturity range from 23 to 31.5 years for fish from various New Zealand fishing grounds (Horn et al 1998).
+However, some stock assessment models fitted to age frequency data collected from spawning aggregations have estimated the age of spawning to be older than transition zone maturity.
 Orange roughy in New Zealand waters reach a maximum size of about 50 cm standard length (SL), and 3.6 kg in weight, but the maximum size varies among assumed stocks.
 Average size is around 35 cm SL, although there is variation between areas.

-Spawning occurs once each year between June and early August in several areas within the New Zealand EEZ, from the northwest coast of the North Island and Bay of Plenty in the north, to the Auckland Islands in the south.
-Spawning occurs in dense aggregations at depths of 700-1000 m and may be associated with bottom features such as pinnacles and canyons.
+Spawning occurs between June and early August in several areas within the New Zealand EEZ, from the northwest coast of the North Island and Bay of Plenty in the north, to the Auckland Islands in the south.
+Spawning occurs in dense aggregations at depths of 700-1000 m and may be associated with both flat seabeds, and also bottom features such as pinnacles and canyons.
 Spawning fish are also found outside the EEZ on the Challenger Plateau, Lord Howe Rise, and Norfolk Ridge to the west, and the Louisville Ridge to the east.
+It is known that not all fish spawn in every year, but understanding of skipped spawning is lacking.